 It’s also important to consider how you compromise, when you do.

 “Always discuss calmly.
 When my daughter and I disagreed, I made sure that I calmly and gently probed into her reasons for wanting something a certain way.
 After understanding her reasons, I was usually fine with her decisions.
 In the same way, she has been very accommodating for those few things that were important to me.”

 Remember those emotions we talked about?
 Sensitivity goes right along with it.
-Think twice before giving your thoughts about something, and don’t say anything negative unless you’re asked for your honest opinion.
+Think twice before giving your thoughts, and don’t say anything negative unless asked for your honest opinion.
 That said, if you have a legitimate concern, share it!
-We’re not trying to tell you to keep your mouth shut.
-We’re just saying speak with a heavy filter.
+We’re not trying to tell you to keep your mouth shut; we’re just saying speak with a heavy filter.